 Along with advice on conventional arable cropping Howard also provides agronomy advice on various forage crops, grassland and gamecover.

 Julian passed his BASIS Certificate in Crop Protection and FACTS in 2000 and 2001 and has now achieved the BASIS Diploma in agronomy having passed the remaining 5 modules to further his knowledge.
 With his wife Jenny he has run Octopus Agronomy Training since 2002 which prepares new candidates for the BASIS Certificate in Crop Protection.

 The farming operation covers about 440 ha for 10 landowners on clay cap over chalk spoils close to the HAS / Crop Advisors office.
-Julian has now been crop walking farms for HAS and Wessex Agronomy for 4 years and can offer a farmer’s viewpoint as well as agronomic opinion when planning crop management.
+Julian has now been crop walking farms for HAS and Wessex Agronomy since 2010 and can offer a farmer’s viewpoint as well as agronomic opinion when planning crop management.

 For more information please